YousefMahdy/TODO_App/privacy-policy.md

 If your data are no longer required for the aforementioned purposes, we will delete them. if you want to delete all your data, please contact us by email: jousefmahdy@gmail.com.

 Amendments to this Privacy Policy
 We reserve the right to amend this Privacy Policy.
-You can call up the current version of the Privacy Policy at any time at: https://www.focustodo.cn/privacy-policy.
+You can call up the current version of the Privacy Policy at any time https://github.com/YousefMahdy/TODO_App/blob/main/privacy-policy.md.